 Recognized for her “beautiful, warm voice with a secure and soft top and a powerful low register” (Basler Landschaftszeitung, Switzerland), Carla López-Speziale has enjoyed a distinguished career in opera, zarzuela and as a concert artist.

-Last summer she appeared as Bloody Mary in South Pacific with the St. Petersburg Opera Company in Florida.
-She has appeared with the Bellas Artes Opera, the Grand Théâtre de Genève, the Domingo-Embil Zarzuela Company in her native Mexico, at Weill Recital Hall and the Isaac Stern Auditorium at Carnegie hall, the New York City Opera National Company, Caramoor Opera in New York, Utah Festival Opera and the Hangzhou Opera (China).
+Also hailed as "the best singer of Mahler in Mexico" (La Jornada, México), she has appeared with the Bellas Artes Opera, the Grand Théâtre de Genève, the Domingo-Embil Zarzuela Company in her native Mexico, at Weill Recital Hall and the Isaac Stern Auditorium at Carnegie hall, the New York City Opera National Company, Caramoor Opera in New York, Utah Festival Opera, and Hong Kong Musica Viva and Hangzhou Opera (China).

 Ms. López-Speziale has been awarded top prize awards in the Vincenzo Bellini Competition in Italy, the Metropolitan Opera National Council Auditions in the New York District, and the ‘Carlo Morelli’ Competition in Mexico City.
 Ms. López-Speziale holds a Bachelor of Music Degree from the National Conservatory in Mexico and as a Fulbright fellow, received both Master of Music and Doctor in Musical Arts Degrees from the Manhattan School of Music.